-Originally incorporated on July 17, 1996 as a spin-off of the Lambda Foundation, the Delta Foundation was created as a non-profit organization for the purposes of uniting and fostering good fellowship and social interaction among LGBT residents in the metropolitan Pittsburgh area.
+Originally incorporated on July 17, 1996 as a spin-off of the Lambda Foundation, the Delta Foundation of Pittsburgh was created for the purposes of uniting and fostering good fellowship and social interaction among LGBT residents in the metropolitan Pittsburgh area.

-In 2006, a different group of interested LGBT business owners and citizens came together with the idea of energizing Pittsburgh’s social scene and helping the community financially.
-Three events were held that raised over $35,000 and after observing their success and desire to form their own non-profit organization, the founding members of the Delta Foundation offered to cede leadership of their organization to the new group.
+In 2006, a group of LGBT business owners and citizens came together with the idea of energizing Pittsburgh’s social scene and helping the community financially.
+Events were held that raised over $35,000, which was donated to the Gay & Lesbian Community Center and Persad.
+After observing their success and desire to form their own non-profit organization, the founding members of the Delta Foundation offered to cede leadership of their organization to the new group.

 As Richard Florida stated in The Rise of the Creative Class, “the most successful regions welcome all kinds of people.
 The presence of an LGBT community in large numbers is an indicator of an underlying culture that is open-minded and diverse.
 People look for cities with lots of gay people when they are hunting for a place to live and work.
 The presence of gays signals an exciting place, where people can fit in and be themselves.“

 With years of experience, our all-volunteer Board of Directors consists of community leaders with diverse backgrounds, skills, talents and visions.